-COVID-19 & TELEHEALTH SERVICES: We continue to offer face-to-face clinical services to patients while following government guidelines.
-Patients with cold, flu or other COVID-19 symptoms, individuals who have recently returned from overseas, or those who have been directed to self quarantine may have sessions over the phone or via Zoom.
-Let’s discuss your individual requirements when we confirm your booking.
+Psychologists Melbourne COVID-19 – IMPORTANT: As an essential service we offer face-to-face clinical services to patients while following government guidelines.
+Patients with cold, flu or other COVID-19 symptoms, individuals who have recently returned from overseas, or those who have been directed to self quarantine must advise prior to attending any appointments.
+Phone consultation may be offered at the discretion of the psychologist only if deemed clinically safe /appropriate.

-Clinical Private Practice Psychologist Hawthorn, Melbourne: Day & Evening
+Clinical Private Practice Psychologist Hawthorn, and Clinical Psychoanalysis Melbourne Day & Evening

-If you are seeking an appointment with me please use the online booking form.
-Requests for appointments are usually responded to within one business day.
-The information that you provide informs my engagement with you.
-For all other enquiries please leave a message 0433 781 919.
+If you are seeking an appointment with me please use the online form.
+Please clearly describe your request.
+Requests for appointments are usually responded to within 1-2 business days.
+The information that you provide in your self-referral informs the nature of my engagement with you.
+For all other enquiries you can leave a message 0433 781 919.

-- Individual therapy for children, adolescents and adults
+- Individual consultation and treatment for children, adolescents and adults

-- VOCAT reports / Victims of Crime treatment and support – Solicitor refer >
+- No new VOCAT intake currently.
+VOCAT: Victims of Crime treatment and support.

-- Assessment and torture trauma counselling support for asylum seekers referrals accepted from Life Without Barriers funded by the Department of Home Affairs.
-LWB refer >
+- Assessment and trauma counselling for asylum seekers referred by Life Without Barriers funding by the Department of Home Affairs.

-Bita Riazati Psychology is a psychologist in Hawthorn offering psychological interventions and psychoanalytic therapy at her private practice consulting rooms.
-Psychoanalysis is a practical treatment method that focuses on the unconscious processes and conflicts which may result in dissatisfaction with life and mental health problems.
-Bita may also use trauma informed psychotherapy, Interpersonal and psychoanalytic practices for personality issues, anger, relationship crises, anxiety, depression, bipolar disorder, complex trauma and a wide range of other disorders and problems.
-She may utilise family systems and psychodynamic play therapy for work with children.
-Sessions are on a weekly basis and may involve ongoing or longer term work.
-Due to the complexity and nature of the issues I frequently treat, my patients may attend once or more during the week.
-The treatment plan is dependant on and considers carefully each person’s particular needs, risk factors, psychosocial factors, psychological or other presenting issues.
-Treatment is recommended based on a thorough assessment process of exploring various aspects of your history, including your difficulties, interests, wants and needs in the initial interview sessions.
+Bita Riazati is a psychologist and psychoanalyst in Hawthorn offering psychological interventions and psychoanalytic treatment at her private practice consulting rooms.
+Bita uses techniques from trauma-informed psychotherapy, Interpersonal, solution focused therapy and psychoanalytic practices for treating individuals suffering from a wide range of disorders and problems.
+Clinical psychoanalysis is a practical treatment method that focuses on unconscious processes and conflicts which may result in dissatisfaction with life and mental health problems.
+Sessions are on a weekly basis and involve ongoing or longer term work because psychological problems (such as anger, grief, feelings of guilt or emptiness) are often enduring and persist in various ways in a person’s life.
+Due to the complexity and nature of the issues Bita frequently treats, patients may attend once or more during the week.
+The treatment plan is dependant on and considers carefully each person’s particular needs, risk factors, psychological or other presenting issues.
+Treatment is recommended based on a thorough assessment process of exploring various aspects of a person’s history, including difficulties, wants and needs in the initial interview sessions.

 This inner Melbourne psychology practice is respectful to the needs of individuals from diverse cultures and belief systems, and those from the LGBTIQ community.